-A team from the University of Lincoln and the Royal College of General Practitioners, with lead author Dr Julie Pattinson and corresponding author, Prof Niro Siriwardena, have published the first cognitive study, exploring reasons for differences in performance between UK and doctors trained overseas in a medical licensing exam.
+A team from the University of Lincoln and the Royal College of General Practitioners, with lead author Dr Julie Pattinson and corresponding author, Prof Niro Siriwardena, have published the first cognitive interview study, exploring reasons for differences in performance between UK trained doctors and doctors trained overseas in a medical licensing exam.

 The study, ‘Exploring reasons for differences in performance between UK and international medical graduates in the Membership of the Royal College of General Practitioners Applied Knowledge Test: a cognitive interview study’, used ‘think aloud’ interviews, which were conducted by Dr Pattinson to elicit the thought processes of doctors during their general practice training while trying to answer knowledge test questions from the licensing assessment.
 The interviews were also used to compare doctors who had undertaken their undergraduate medical training in the UK with international medical graduates who had trained overseas to understand why there were differences in performance between the two groups.